Sarazm

 The archaeological site of the ancient city of Sarazm is located near Sohibnazar, a village situated on the left bank of the river Zeravshan, near the border with Uzbekistan.
+The culture of Sarazm precedes by far the arrival of the Andronovo steppe culture in South Central Asia in the 2nd millennium BC.

 Archeology

 Located 15 kilometers west of the city of Panjakent, the site occupies an area of about 1.5 km in length and 400 to 900m in width.
 At the peak of the occupation, the site would have covered an area of up to 90 hectares, 35 of which are unobstructed.

 The site is of great interest for archaeologists as it constitutes the first proto-historical agricultural society in this region of Central Asia.
 Moreover, it is the most north-eastern of those proto-historical agricultural permanent settlements.
 Sarazm was the first city in Central Asia to maintain economic relations with a network of settlements covering a vast territory from the Turkmenistan steppes and the Aral sea (in the northwest) to the Iranian Plateau and the Indus (in the south and southeast).